 Infrared light is used in many imaging applications, from night vision to astrophysics.
 As with UV light, IR is invisible to our eyes, but materials still absorb and reflect it in characteristic ways.
-In the study of textiles, IRR images are primarily useful for generating infrared false color images (see below).
-Following capture, the IRR image is processed and used in grayscale.
+Infrared imaging is often used to visualize underdrawings on paintings and can sometimes reveal hard-to-see inscriptions on artifacts.
+The resulting image is in grayscale.